Skip to main content

 Terminal Layout

-The Port of New Orleans has purchased over 1,200 acres of land in Violet.
-We expect to use approximately 400 acres for the future container terminal, related infrastructure, and buffer areas.
+Port NOLA has acquired more than 1,200 acres of land in Violet, of which approximately 400 acres are expected to be utilized for the future container terminal, supporting infrastructure, and designated buffer zones.

 Some considerations for the terminal design include: